sketchplugins/plugin-directory/README.md

 - [Symbol Organizer](https://github.com/sonburn/symbol-organizer), by Jason Burns: Organize your symbols page and layer list, based on the symbol names.
 - [Symbol Spacer Sketch Plugin](https://github.com/novemberfiveco/symbol-spacer-sketch-plugin), by Geert Wille: Automatically resize spacing symbols to correct size when changing to different one
 - [Symbol Swapper](https://github.com/sonburn/symbol-swapper), by Jason Burns: Swap the selected symbols and/or symbol instances to a master of the same name in a library.
-- [Symbol Text Inspector](https://github.com/dbilyk/SymbolTextInspector), by Dmitri Bilyk: Easily inspect the specifications of all text overrides in symbols, including in nested symbols.
+- [Symbol Text Inspector](https://github.com/dbilyk/symboltextinspector), by Dmitri Bilyk: Easily inspect the specifications of all text overrides in symbols, including in nested symbols.
 - [Symbols Manager](https://gumroad.com/l/sketch-symbols-manager), by Jaer Pollux: A fast and easy way to manage all your symbols.
 No more hassle with long and complex symbols name, or renaming tons of symbols because you misspelled a folder name.
 - [Sympli](https://sympli.io), by Sympli: Perfect your collaboration with Sympli.
 Share specs and assets, then inspect designs and make pixel-perfect apps faster online or with plugins for Android Studio and Xcode.
 - [Sync](https://github.com/nolastan/sync.sketchplugin), by Stanford Rosenthal: Use Google Sheets to sync typography across your team.
 - [Sync To Slides](https://websiddu.github.io/sync-to-slides/), by Siddhartha: Sync to Slides is a Sketch plugin that will help you upload your artboards to Google Slides directly without an export step
+- [system-styles](https://github.com/sebcglbailey/sketch-system-styles), by Seb Bailey: Generate all the text styles you'll need, including alignment and colour.
 - [Table of Contents](https://github.com/youwenliang/table-of-contents), by You-Wen Liang (Mark): Sketch plugin for generating table of contents for documentations
 - [Text Styles Manager](https://gum.co/sketch-text-styles-manager), by Jaer Pollux: A fast and easy way to manage all your Text Styles.
 No more hassle with long and complex names, or renaming tons of styles because you misspelled a folder name.
 - [Text to Styles](https://github.com/tbrasington/text-to-styles), by Thomas Brasington: Generates Sketch type styles programmatically from Artboards